Published:

 Legal money flow

-Public deposits under the Banking Act
+Public deposits under the BankA

-The FinTech licence (Art.
-1b BankG)
+The FinTech license (Art.
+1b BankA)

 The sandbox exception

-Comparison: Regulatory thresholds and licences
+Comparison: Regulatory thresholds and licenses

-Category | Upper limit | Licence | Supervision | Effort for SMEs |
+Category | Upper limit | License | Supervision | Effort for SMEs |

 Sandbox | CHF 1 million | None | No FINMA supervision | Low |

-FinTech licence | CHF 100 million | FINMA licence | Direct FINMA supervision | High (CHF 300,000 capital) |
+FinTech license | CHF 100 million | FINMA license | Direct FINMA supervision | High (CHF 300'000 capital) |

-Bank licence | Unlimited | Full banking licence | Comprehensive FINMA supervision | Very high |
+Banking license | Unlimited | Full banking license | Comprehensive FINMA supervision | Very high |

-Split Payment via PSP | No own limit | No own licence needed | PSP is regulated | Low |
+Split payment via PSP | No own limit | None of your own needed | PSP is regulated | Low |

-6. Alternative: PSP split payment
+6. Alternative: PSP Split Payment

 How does split payment work in practice?